Maycuz/SnapmakerLightBurnHost/README.md

 6. Press ```ENTER``` to request a new image from your Snapmaker 10W laser camera.
 6. Press ```SPACE``` to perform a material thickness measurement with your Snapmaker 10W laser camera.

 The coordinates where the laser will "park" to take a picture can be configured in `config.json`.
-Suggested coordinates:
+Suggested coordinates (thanks to Slynold & theevl):

 | Machine  | Coordinates |
 | ------------- | ------------- |